Icenium/bond-content/layout-and-navigation-nativescript/lesson-1.md

 #### Action

 * **a**.
-Add the following markup to position a single child inside a AbsoluteLayout using the top and left properties.
+Open `app/components/homeView/homeView.xml` and add the following markup to position a single child inside a AbsoluteLayout using the top and left properties.

 **Tip**: Keyboard shortcut `Ctrl` + `Alt` + `F` cleans up indentation and formatting for you.
 Try using it after you paste in code throughout these lessons.